huy2272/huy2272/README.md

 ### Hi there 👋

-🔭 I’m currently working on improving my skills in front-end developemnt using JavaScript, HTML, CSS and ReactJS.
+🔭 I’m currently improving my skills and knowledge in front-end developemnt using JavaScript, HTML, CSS and ReactJS.

+🌱 I’m currently learning how to use Python in data analysis.

 📫 How to reach me: huy2272@gmail.com